 Once admitted to one of the collaborating graduate units listed above, students become automatically eligible to join the Ethnic, Immigration and Pluralism Studies specialization (i.e. we do not have separate admissions requirements).
 There is no firm deadline to join the EIP specialization, but new applications should be sent in preferably before the start of each new academic year (i.e. end of July, mid-August).

 To finalize the process:

-- The student should contact the Harney Program Coordinator by e-mail to express their wish to join EIPS.
+- The student should contact the Harney Program Coordinator by e-mail to express their wish to join EIP.
 (The student may also ask their graduate administrator to contact us on their behalf).

-- The EIPS administrator will e-mail the student a form (contact information and a brief intent of study) to be returned completed and saved in PDF.
+- The EIP administrator will e-mail the student a form (contact information and a brief intent of study) to be returned completed and saved in PDF.

 - The Ethnic, Immigration and Pluralism Studies office will send a formal notification of acceptance to the home graduate unit and to the School of Graduate Studies.

 - The student’s status on ROSI will reflect the fact that she/he has been accepted into the Ethnic, Immigration and Pluralism Studies Collaborative Specialization.

 It is very important for students who wish to participate in the Ethnic, Immigration and Pluralism Studies Collaborative Specialization to inform themselves on how our requirements fit in with their home unit’s program requirements.